PM² - The European Commission's Official Project Management Methodology, Open to All

 You are a project manager looking for free and easy to use project management methodology.

-OpenPM² is a project management methodology designed by the European Commission.
-Its purpose is to enable project teams to manage their projects effectively, and to deliver solutions and benefits to their organisations and stakeholders.
-While OpenPM² is suitable for any type of project, it is ideal for projects related to the public sector, or EU programmes and grants.
+PM², the official European Commission project management methodology enables project teams to manage their projects effectively, and to deliver solutions and benefits to their organisations and stakeholders.
+While the methodology is suitable to any type of project, it is ideal for projects related to the public sector, EU programmes and grants.

 - PM² Templates